 filmed, traced over, and painted.
 They also built a large scale tunnel so

-a camera could move through it for the dogfight sequence.
-Once again, to
+that a camera could move through it for the dogfight sequence.
+Once again,

-the voice of Kimmy and Don Bluth was the voice of Borf.
+the voice of Kimberly, and Don Bluth was the voice of Borf.
 The narrator was

 the Leland Corp. re-released Space Ace as a conversion kit for

 Dragon's Lair II.
-This version was a little different because
+This version is a little different because

-they added diagonal moves in quite a few places which made it a bit
+Leland added diagonal moves to the programming in quite a few